networking101/CTFs/n00bzCTF/Pwn3/README.md

 We have 4 results.
 After some guessing and checking I figured out they were using libc6_2.35-0ubuntu3_amd64.
 We can download it and use it in our pwn script.

 Now we need a buffer overflow that will execute a shell.
 I decided to call system on the "/bin/sh" string in the libc rodata section.
+I also needed one more ret gadget to make sure the stack is 16 byte aligned before calling system.
 With that we should have everything we need to finish our exploit.

 #### exploit.py
 ```python